 Report of the Audit and Oversight Committee (agenda item 5.1)

 FINAC received the report of the chair of the Audit and Oversight Committee (AOC), being submitted to the Executive Council in accordance with the terms of reference of the AOC.
 FINAC noted the recommendations of the AOC with respect to the financial statements, internal and external audit matters and requested the EC to act on the suggestions and recommendations of the AOC.

+FINAC requested the Chair of the Audit and Oversight Committee (AOC) to implement an independent performance evaluation (Peer Review) of the AOC, periodically and as appropriate, as stated in Article 13 of the AOC Terms of Reference.
+FINAC requested further understanding of the potential concerns raised by the AOC regarding potential duplication between the work of FINAC and the AOC.
+FINAC stated that the roles of FINAC and AOC are specific and FINAC did not believe there was an overlap of the activities of the two committees.

+The Committee requested the AOC to consider incorporating additional information regarding its observations on the financial status of WMO in its future reports, including the status of its outstanding recommendations.

 Recommendation 6:

-That the Executive Council adopts draft Resolution 9(1)/1 (EC-78).
+That the Executive Council adopts draft Resolution 9(1)/1 (EC-78), amended to include a request of the Executive Council to take note of the positive results of the AOC’s stakeholder feedback exercise and to encourage the Committee to undertake self-assessments annually and an independent peer review at an appropriate time.

 Annual Accountability Report of the Internal Oversight Office for 2023 (agenda item 5.2)

 FINAC received the report of the Internal Oversight Office (IOO) for the year 2023.
 FINAC noted that the IOO report contained the summary scope and findings of the engagements contained during the year.
 It also contained an annual opinion of the IOO on the system of internal controls in WMO.
 FINAC noted that the report was reviewed by the AOC and its comments incorporated as appropriate.
 FINAC requested the Secretary-General to continue to support IOO and implement its recommendations in a timely manner.

+FINAC requested that the Executive Council request the EC Task Force on Elections and Appointments to study the issue raised by IOO regarding the gap in the regulatory framework that should be in place to ensure appropriate consultation with the incoming leadership on key appointments during periods of transition.

 Recommendation 7:

-That the Executive Council adopts draft Resolution 9(3)/1 (EC-78).
+That the Executive Council adopts draft Resolution 9(3)/1 (EC-78), amended to include a request of the Executive Council Task Force on Elections and Appointments to study the issue raised by the IOO regarding the lack of a provision in the regulatory framework for consultation with the incoming leadership on key appointments during periods of transition and provide recommendations to develop governance procedures to address this gap in procedures.

 Report on activities of the Joint Inspection Unit (JIU) and response to recommendations (agenda item 5.3)